In This Article

 This option allows people aged 50 and above to put extra cash into their 401(k) or IRA over normal limits.

 Remember that qualified medical expenses often hit high during old age too!
-So setting dollars aside through health savings accounts from now is a wise way to keep the future secured financially even while battling medical emergencies.
+So setting dollars aside through health savings accounts from now is a wise way to keep the future secured financially even while battling medical emergency savings.

 Finally investing under the guidance of a fee-only financial advisor enables better return maximization from different strategies-based investment portfolios– diversification being key here!